frasertweedale/notes-redhat/ietf/acme-disovery.md

 parties that validate certificates issued to the client, or against the target server.

-Therefore it is RECOMMENDED that URI records used for ACME service discovery be secured using DNSSEC.
+Therefore it is RECOMMENDED that URI records used for ACME Service Discovery be secured using DNSSEC.
 It is RECOMMENDED that ACME clients make DNS URI queries via DNSSEC-validating stub or recursive resolvers.